How to Make Money With Interest 7 Ways

 Want to earn more interest on savings?
 Some banks offer high-interest or high-yield savings accounts that can pay higher rates than traditional savings accounts, while still providing fairly easy access to your money.

 How big a difference can this make?
-In mid 2023, regular savings accounts were paying as little as .01% to .15% annual percentage yield (APY) while high-yield accounts were in the 4.25% to 4.75% zone.
+When comparing annual percentage yield (APY), regular savings accounts are paying an average of 0.42% APY as of December 16, 2024 while high-yield accounts are offering about 3.00% APY.[1]
 When looking for a good interest rate for a savings account, most people would rather snag the latter.

-Typically, these high-interest accounts limit you to six withdrawals or transfers per month per Federal Reserve requirements.
+Some high-interest accounts may limit you to six withdrawals or transfers per month, which was previously required by the Federal Reserve.
 While this Regulation D rule has been suspended since the coronavirus pandemic, some banks will still charge fees or have other penalties for more than six withdrawals, so be sure to check.

-You are more likely to find high-interest savings accounts at online-only banks.
+You can often find high-interest savings accounts at online-only banks.
 Because these institutions tend to have lower operating costs than brick-and-mortar banks, they often offer higher rates than traditional banks.
 They may also be less likely to charge monthly fees.

 A high-yield savings account can be a great place to build an emergency fund or save for a vacation or home repair while providing safety and liquidity.